Peru Itineraries

 Day 21: Arrival home (if you’re in the U.S.), regardless of late-night flight or departure the following morning.

-In the embraces exchanged and in the stories shared, our paths have now converged and parted.
 We wish you well, our VISIONS participants, and hope that you take your new-found ability to serve with skill and passion into every community you encounter, a bringer of brighter days and deeper connection.

 Hasta la próxima!